-Eleven percent of high school seniors, 8 percent of 10th-graders, and 3.5 percent of eighth-graders reported vaping with nicotine in the past month, according to a national survey released from the University of Michigan late last year.
+The numbers are startling.
+Eleven percent of high school seniors, 8 percent of 10th-graders, and 3.5 percent of eighth-graders reported vaping with nicotine in a one month period, according to a national survey released from the University of Michigan late last year.
 The worrying part?
 Young people think vaping is mostly harmless.

 To understand vaping, it’s best to start on broad terms.
 To vape is to inhale vapor created from a liquid heated up inside a device.
 From there, things quickly get complicated.
 The devices have many names—vape pens, pod mods, tanks, electronic nicotine delivery devices (ENDS), e-hookahs and e-cigarettes.
 The liquid they contain also has many monikers—it might be called e-juice, e-liquid, cartridges, pods, or oil.
 Most vape liquids contain a combination of propylene glycol or glycerol—also called glycerin—as a base, and nicotine, marijuana, or flavoring chemicals to produce common or outlandish flavors, from mint to “unicorn puke.”
 The devices rely on batteries to power heating elements made of various materials that aerosolize the liquid.